 Liability for Failure to Carry Out Emergency Duties

 If you lie about your abilities to carry out emergency flight duties, you could be risking your lives and those of others on the plane with you.
 Passengers could trample you, hurt each other, and hurt themselves if you’re unable to perform your duties in an evacuation.
 Delays of even a few moments could be enough to endanger passengers’ lives.
-It is a possibility that you could be legally and financially responsible for damages if you fail to carry out emergency exit duties on a flight, if you fail due to negligence.
+It is a possibility that you could be legally and financially responsible for damages if you fail to carry out emergency exit duties on a commercial airline flight if you fail due to negligence.

 During a personal injury lawsuit after a plane accident, the court will compare the actions you took to the actions a “reasonable and prudent” party would have taken in the same situation.
 It’s unlikely that someone could blame you for injuries if you accepted emergency duties with good faith and tried your best to fulfill them.
 If you did all you could but still failed to lift the hatch, you will probably escape liability.
 If, however, the courts find that someone else would have done something differently and prevented the injuries in question, you could be liable.